Conversion Optimization

 What drives conversions on Zara product pages:

-- The sticky menu highlighting the search bar
+The sticky menu highlighting the search bar—is perfect for shoppers looking to explore before buying

 9. Anthropologie

-- Recommendations featured vertically on the right—this makes it easy for shoppers to keep comparing what they’re seeing with the main product
+Recommendations featured vertically on the right—this makes it easy for shoppers to keep comparing what they’re seeing alongside the main product

-- BNPL payment option even though the product price isn’t particularly high
+BNPL payment option—even though the product price isn’t particularly high, making it appealing to multiple segments

 10. Nordstrom